drupal-graphql/graphql-search-api/docs/schema.md

 ## Fields

+### SearchAPI Result Count
+A field to return the result count on the search query.

 ### SearchAPI Search
 The Search query is where everything happens.
 This is the query field that takes all the arguments and passes it to a Search API query.